mwwojcik/airline-reservation-system/readme.md

 ### Airline Reservation System - domain exploration - Design Level Event Storming

 * **Context Autonomy** - The most important question is whether our context is completely independent of others.
-* **Number of contexts in the business process** - Processes should be designed in such a way that they intersect as few bounded numbers as possible.
+* **Number of contexts in the business process** - Processes should be designed in such a way that they intersect as few bounded as possible.
 Fewer contexts result in less need for integration.
 This gives more autonomy for contexts.
-* **Shared information**
+* **Shared information** - If any data needs to change immediately in more than one bounded context, it means that the boundaries were set incorrectly.
 * **Context responsibility**
 * **The only one source of information**
 * **How context integrates with others**